Best Weekend Getaways in Oregon

 Cannery Pier Hotel & Spa

-The 40-minute drive from Cannon Beach dropped us at the mouth of the Columbia.
-I walked along the Astoria Riverwalk, stopping to watch sea lions barking on the docks, then crossed the 4.1-mile Astoria-Megler Bridge (the longest continuous truss bridge in North America).
+A 40-minute drive from Cannon Beach dropped us at the mouth of the Columbia (1 hour 50 minutes from Portland).
+I walked along the Astoria Riverwalk, stopping to watch sea lions on the docks, then crossed the 4.1-mile Astoria-Megler Bridge (the longest continuous truss bridge in North America).
 A side trip took us to Fort Stevens State Park (4,300 acres, $5 day pass) to see the rusting wreck of the Peter Iredale (1906).

 Soak in mineral baths and stroll garden paths on a serene couples visit.